liutongya/Box_model/README.md

 # Box_model

-An idealized model used for studing upper ocean circulation
+An idealized model used for studying upper ocean circulations